mishralikan88/Namaste-JS/Namaste-JS-SourceCode & Notes/notes/lecture-23.md

 Q: Question is Is program actually waiting or what is happening behind the scene?

 A: As we know, Time, Tide and JS wait for none.
 And it's true.
 Over here it appears that JS engine is waiting but JS engine is not waiting over here.
 It has not occupied the call stack if that would have been the case our page may have got frozen.
 So JS engine is not waiting.
 So if it is not waiting then what it is doing behind the scene?
-Let's understand with below code snippet.
+Let's understand with below code snippet.(debug the code)

 ```js

 const p1 = new Promise((resolve, reject) => {
   setTimeout(() => {
     resolve('Promise resolved value by p1!!');